c5huracan/langchain-question-answer-app/README.md

 ## Disclaimer

 This script is experimental and not at all ready for production.
 Please use accordingly.
 For example, on an individual machine or a non-production environment.

+Additionally, the OpenAI API has a cost associated with its usage.
+Additional details can be found here: https://openai.com/pricing